parsakzr/CTF/THM/mrrobot/README.md

 > URL : http://$TARGET/nonexistingpagelmfao.html

-Now we have shell access.
+Now we have the shell access.

 ---